RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Note: The assembly can now be polished with one of the formentioned programs.

+Undertake a kraken2 report with the assembled contigs as before

 ### Observations

 How does the fly assembly differ from the minimap2/miniasm assembly?